EmmyMorris/enigma/README.md

 3. To decrypt text:

     a.
-OPTION 1 - decrypt with the key and date:
+Decrypt with the key and date:

     You'll need your encrypted file, a file to store your decrypted message, the 5-digit key, and 6-digit date from your encryption.